seba99317/sprawdzanie-list/README.md

 👥 Who is it for?

-For internet radio users 🎶
+🎶 For anyone who listens to internet radio

-For those who want to keep their playlists always updated
+🛠️ For users who want an always up-to-date, working station list

-For anyone who needs to convert M3U/M3U8 playlists to CSV and send them to their radio 📡
+📡 For those who need to quickly convert M3U/M3U8 playlists into CSV and send them to their radio

 ✅ Benefits:

-Save time ⏳ – the app checks working links automatically
+⏳ Save time – the app checks links automatically

-Get a clean CSV file from any M3U/M3U8 playlist 🔄
+🔄 Turn any M3U/M3U8 playlist into a clean CSV file

-Manage multiple file formats in one place 🔗
+📋 Always keep your station list fresh and working

-Simple and intuitive interface 👆
+👆 Simple interface – just a few clicks

 📌 Short description (EN):
-👉 Load playlists (CSV, TXT, M3U, M3U8) 📂, check which stations work 📡, and instantly convert M3U/M3U8 into CSV 💾.
+👉 Got an M3U or M3U8 playlist? 📂 No problem – the app loads it, checks stations 📡 and converts it into CSV 💾.